gurditsingh/hydeout/_posts/test.md

 		In wheely both parameter groups use by-name parameters because we need to evaluate both the parameters when they required.
 If wheely function not receive by-name parameters its evaluate the expr (true) for the first time and the loop will run forever same is the case with second parameter(code) as well.

-		LetsThe using control structure lets you write clean database code like the following example, where the database connection conn is automatically close after the save call:
+		**Lets write complex control structure where the database/file connection is automatically close after call:**

 ------------